Embird Embroidery Software

 Overlays in imported design

-Left: white fill (highlighted) sticks out under the black, orange, and blue objects.
+Left: The white fill (highlighted) extends beneath the black, orange, and blue objects.

-Center: orange and blue objects (highlighted) overlap the white fill and stick out under the black.
+Center: The orange and blue objects (highlighted) overlap the white fill and extend beneath the black sections.

-Right: black objects (highlighted) overlap the white fill and, in a very small area, also the blue and orange objects.
+Right: Black objects (highlighted) overlap the white fill and small portions of the blue and orange objects.

-Note: If you need to use the same design in a graphics software too, it is possible to export a design from Studio to a graphic vector format to avoid unnecessary redrawing the design in graphic software.
-Please use the main menu > Design > Export / Import > Export command.
+Note: If you require the same design for graphic use, you can export designs from Studio back into a vector format using the Main Menu > Design > Export / Import > Export command.

 Back to Embird Tutorial Contents